On penalized estimation for dynamical systems with small noise: Introduction

+Model selection is an important aspect in the above applied fields although sometimes neglected.
+What occurs for dynamical systems with small noise, is not so different from what happens in ordinary least squares (OLS) model estimation.
+Indeed, linear regression models are used extensively by many practitioners but, once estimated, these models are useful as long as the set of parameter (or covariates) is correctly specified.
+Therefore, the model selection step is an important part of the analysis.

+To introduce the idea of Lasso-type estimation we begin with linear models and OLS.
+In this framework model selection occurs when some of the regression parameters are estimated as zero.
+Different models are compared in terms of information criteria like AIC/BIC or hypotheses testing.
+The advantage of the Lasso-type approach over AIC/BIC is that statistical models do not need to be nested but one can rather construct a single large parametric model merging two orthogonal models and let the selection method to choose one of the two models \citep{Caner09}.

+Variable selection becomes particularly important when the true underlying model has a sparse representation.
+Identifying correctly significant predictors will improve the prediction performance of the fitted model \citep[for an overview of feature selection see][]{FanLi06}.

-Knight and Fu (2000) considered the linear regression model $Y_i = x^T_i \beta + \ve_i$, with $x_i$ a vector of covariates, $\beta$ a vector of parameters and $\ve_i$ i.i.d.
-Gaussian random variables.
-They proposed to use the so called Bridge estimators (Frank and Friedman, 1993) $\hat\beta_n$ solutions of
+Considered the linear regression model $Y_i = x^T_i \beta + \ve_i$, with $x_i$ a vector of covariates, $\beta$ a vector of $q>0$ parameters and $\ve_i$ i.i.d.
+Gaussian random variables. \citet{Knight00} proposed the following $l^p$-penalized estimator for $\beta$

+for some $p>0$ and $\lambda_n\to 0$ as $n\to\infty$.
+The family of estimators $\hat\beta_n$ solution to \eqref{eq1} are a generalization of the Ridge estimators which correspond to the case $p=2$ \citep{Efron}.
+The original Lasso estimators \citep{Tib96} are obtained setting $p=1$ while OLS is the case $p=0$, not considered here.
+The link between Lasso-type estimation and model selection is also due to the fact that, in the limit as $p\to 0$, this procedure approximate the AIC or BIC selection methods, i.e.

+which amounts to the number of non-null parameters in the model.
+Here ${\bf 1}_A$ the indicator function for set $A$.

-for some $\gamma>0$ and $\lambda_n\to 0$ as $n\to\infty$.
-The estimators $\hat\beta_n$ solution to \eqref{eq1} are a generalization of the Ridge estimators which correspond to the case $\gamma=2$.
-The usual Lasso-type estimators (Tibshirani, 1996) are obtained setting $\gamma=1$.
-The estimators solutions to \eqref{eq1} are attractive because with them it is possible to perform estimation and model selection in a single step, i.e. the procedure do not need to estimate different models in first stage and compare them later with, e.g., information criteria (see e.g. Uchida-Yoshida, 2004.)
-Indeed, the dimension of the space of the parameters do no change, just some of the components of the vector $\beta_j^*$ are assumed to be zero.
-As mentioned in Knight and Fu (2000), in the limit as $\gamma\to 0$, this procedure approximate the AIC or BIC selection methods, i.e.
+As said, the estimators solutions to \eqref{eq1} are attractive because with them it is possible to perform estimation and model selection in a single step, i.e. the procedure does not need to estimate different models and compare them later with information criteria as the dimension of the space of the parameters does no change, just some of the components of the vector $\beta_j^*$ are assumed to be zero.

-with ${\bf 1}_A$ the indicator function for set $A$.
-Efron {\it et al.} (2004) proved that, for some models, the solution of \eqref{eq1} has the same computational complexity of the standard OLS method, which makes the approach appealing both from the theoretical and the computational point of view.
 In non-linear models a preliminary simple reparametrization (e.g. $\beta \mapsto \beta'-\beta$) is needed to interpret this approach in terms of model selection.